- Serves 10

 Back to today however & my purpose of this post is to delight in dessert because there is definitely space within a bountifully nutritious diet for a little slice of cake every now & again.

 As you can see all of the ingredients are very much in their original states, I am relying on their natural flavours & textures, & my goodness it tastes pretty good for it.

-- 3/4 cup mixed hazelnuts, walnuts & pecans (you can just use 1 but the combination is lovely)
+3/4 cup mixed hazelnuts, walnuts & pecans (you can use one but the combination is lovely)

-- 1 teaspoon each Ceylon cinnamon & organic ground ginger
+1 teaspoon each Ceylon cinnamon & ground ginger

 - Pulse your nuts to a rough chop in a food processor then blend to a smooth dough with the rest of the ingredients.
 Press into your tart case & chill for at least 30 minutes.

 - Serve with slices of clementine & extra melted chocolate.